maintaina-com/git-tools/doc/README.md

 The git-tools application recognizes functionality by modules.
 Modules are classes which provide both human readable and code usable meta information on parameters needed to execute actions.
+Modules may process multiple levels of arguments or delegate processing to another module hierarchy as done in the components module.
+A module will ultimately call one or multiple Actions.

+> The help module calls into other modules to provide help.
+Add some guidance.

 ### Components-Level Modules